Parliamentary.ai

 Description

-The Foreign National Offenders (Exclusion from the UK) Bill mandates the Secretary of State to create regulations for excluding foreign nationals convicted of any crime punishable by imprisonment in a UK court.
-These regulations will address:
+The Foreign National Offenders (Exclusion from the UK) Bill grants the Secretary of State the authority to create regulations for excluding foreign nationals from the UK.
+This power overrides any conflicting provisions in existing legislation, including the European Communities Act 1972 (though this is now largely irrelevant post-Brexit).

-- Revocation of Right to Remain: Stripping excluded individuals of any right to reside in the UK.
+• Right to Remain: Regulations will remove any right of the convicted foreign national to remain in the UK.

 Government Spending